WISDEM/ORBIT/docs/intro/overview.rst

 installation strategies to be easily introduced and compared with baseline methodologies as the industry develops.

-Available design phases can be found :ref:`here <design>` and installation phases can be found :ref:`here <install>`.
+Available design phases can be found :ref:`here <design_phases>` and installation phases can be found :ref:`here <install>`.
 A detailed description of the difference between design and installation phases will be presented later.

 Discrete Event Simulation
 -------------------------